alexander-pan/LCS_Project/README.md

 ## Introduction
 Watching the Riot Games' LCS and wondering what the Esports organizations do for analysis and I ask myself, "What can I develop and create that can help an team do better before and after a match?"

 Analysts can analyze a match and determine optimal strategies based on the match in question.
 I personally feel this reactive methodology for team support is required but is not everything.
 Data Science is a fairly new field (< 3 years), especially in the realm of esports.
-Due to this, I wanted to work on a project as my contribution and possible application to any eSports organization that sees this and wishes to speak with me about possible employment.

 ## Problem
 Every team has a top, jungler, mid, bot, and support position.
 In order to create the optimal champion picks to compete against the opposing organization picks is based on statistics and inuition.
 My question is can I use the data of previous matches to predict ban and picks in the correct order?